Taher Fakhruddin

-Taher Fakhruddin is the 54th Da'i al-Mutlaq of the Dawoodi Qutbi Bohras, a sect within Shia Islam distinguished as the Shia Fatimi Ismaili Tayyibi Dawoodi Qutbi Bohras.
+Taher Fakhruddin is the 54th Da'i al-Mutlaq of the Qutbi Bohras, a sect within Shia Islam distinguished as the Shia Fatimi Ismaili Tayyibi Qutbi Bohras.
 He is the son of Khuzaima Qutbuddin, the 53rd Da'i al-Mutlaq of the group.
 After the death of the 52nd Da'i al-Mutlaq, Mohammed Burhanuddin, two persons asserted their right to succeed him, Khuzaima Qutbuddin and Mufaddal Saifuddin.
-Followers of Khuzaima Qutbuddin regard Taher Fakhruddin as his successor.
+Followers of Khuzaima Qutbuddin regard Taher Fakhruddin as his successor, while Dawoodi Bohras view Mufaddal Saifuddin as the true Da'i.

 Religious Leadership and Nass

-Fakhruddin leads the Dawoodi Qutbi Bohra community from his headquarters in Thane, near Mumbai, India.
+Fakhruddin leads the Qutbi Bohra community from his headquarters in Thane, near Mumbai, India.
 He is recognized by his followers as the spiritual and temporal leader of their community, with authority derived from the Shia concept of "Nass" (spiritual designation) by his predecessor.

-1. Historical Context
+Historical Context

 Nass refers to the appointment of a successor, who is integral to the faith's continuity.
 Community history shows that there is no rigid method for conferring Nass.
 The key requirement is that the incumbent leader must communicate the nass, there must be a positive statement or indication.
 The method of Nass for appointing the next Dai al-Mutlaq mirrors that of the Imams; however, in the case of a Da'i al-Mutlaq, the successor is not required to be the consanguineous son of the appointer.

-2. Public or Private Communication
+Public or Private Communication

-Nass is a manifestation of Allah's will.
+Doctrinally, Nass is a manifestation of Allah's will.
 It can be declared openly and publicly, communicated privately or it can be documented in authenticated written form by the appointer.
 External validators (such as witnesses) are not required to testify to the Nass because the Imam's authority and decision-making power is not dependent on external validation.
 The Imam's infallibility precludes the need for fallible witnesses to confirm or validate his choice: it would be contradictory for the appointment of an infallible Imam to be subject to the testimony or approval of fallible witnesses.

 Examples: Nass by private communication include the 12th Imam privately conferring Nass on the 13th Imam, and the 20th Imam conferring Nass in written form via a letter (Sijill ul-Bisharah) to Hurrat al-Malika, a single woman, declaring her the witness to the appointment of the 21st Imam.

-3. Irrevocability of Nass
+Irrevocability of Nass

 Once conferred, Nass is final and irrevocable.
-This aligns with the Fatemid belief system which asserts that the Nass signifies divine will of Allah, communicated to the Imam, and cannot be altered or revoked.
+This aligns with the Fatemid belief system which asserts that the Nass signifies the will of Allah, communicated to the Imam, and cannot be altered or revoked.
 The appointment is guided by the Imam’s inspiration (ta'yeed), ensuring the appointee aligns with divine preordination, and therefore, it is considered perfect and beyond human interference or improvement.